 Two subspecies, the type (syn: Keteleeria fabri Masters 1902; Pinus fabri (Masters) Voss 1913; A. delavayi var. fabri (Masters) Hunt 1967); A. faberi (Masters) Craib 1919; and subspecies minensis (Bord. et Gauss.)
 Rushforth 1986 (syn: Abies minensis Bord. et Gauss.
 1947; Abies fabri var. minensis Silba 1990 (Farjon 1998).

 Trees to 40 m tall and 100 cm dbh.
 Bark gray or dark gray, flaky.
 Branchlets puberulent or glabrous, light brown or gray-yellow, turning brown-gray in 2nd or 3rd year.
 Leaves ascending on upper side of branchlets, pectinately arranged in 2 lateral sets on lower side, bright green, linear, 1.5-3 cm × 2-2.5 mm, margin revolute, apex emarginate or obtuse, stomata in 2 white bands on lower surface; resin canals 2, marginal.
 Seed cones shortly pedunculate, slightly glaucous, ovoid-cylindric, 6-11 × 3-4.5 cm.
 Seed scales flabellate-trapeziform, 1.4-2 × 1.6-2.4 cm, margin auriculate.
 Bracts cuneate-obovate, apex broadly rounded, shortly cuspidate, cusp slightly exserted, reflexed, acute.
 Seeds narrowly ellipsoid, 1.3-1.6 cm including black-brown, cuneate wing.
 Pollination May, seed maturity Oct.
 (Wu and Raven 1999).
-See illustration at left; see also Farjon (1990).
+See illustration at right; see also Farjon (1990).

 China: Sichuan: The middle and lower reaches of the Dadu River, the Qingyi River valley, on Mount Emei, and in the Daliang Mountains, at 2000-3100(-3600) m.
 It mainly forms pure stands or large mixed stands with Picea likiangensis, Tsuga chinensis, bamboo (Sinarundaria spp.), many different species of Rhododendron, and other shrubs.
 There are about 230,000 ha of natural forest, mainly in the Ebian, Mabian and Ya'an regions of Sichuan.
 Climate is cold and wet with an average annual temperature of 3-8°C and average annual precipitation >2000 mm.
 This species is very shade tolerant, but regeneration is best on sunny or semi-shaded slopes (Farjon 1990).